kjetilkl/motiflab-plugins/motiflab-plugin/README.md

 Rename the file [MyPlugin.java](src/main/java/org/motiflab/plugin/MyPlugin.java) in the [src/main/java/org/motiflab/plugin/](src/main/java/org/motiflab/plugin/) directory to something suiteable for your tool.
 Then edit this file and change the [class name in line 13](src/main/java/org/motiflab/plugin/MyPlugin.java#L13) to the same name.
 This name will not be displayed anywhere and it does not really matter what the name is, but it should be unique to your plugin.

-Next, change the [pluginName](src/main/java/org/motiflab/plugin/MyPlugin.java#L15) String in line 15 to the *exact same name* that you specified in the [plugin.conf](plugin.conf#L4) file.
+Next, change the value of the [pluginName](src/main/java/org/motiflab/plugin/MyPlugin.java#L15C43-C51) String in line 15 to the *exact same name* that you specified in the [plugin.conf](plugin.conf#L4) file.
 It is very important that these two names are identical, or else MotifLab may behave strangely.

 For instructions on how to code the rest of the plugin, see below.